Introduction to the Buyside - Hybrid

 The Introduction to the Buyside is a hybrid course – participants will watch a series of asynchronous online videos and complete the associated concept-checking questions, then attend a single half-day livestreamed session with the trainer where they will have the opportunity to review the content, have Q&A session and do some group exercises to reinforce learning.

-You will be given access to the course materials before the live session, and will have access to those for a total of six months from the first live session.
-During these six months you will have the option to keep working through the course materials at your own pace.
+You will be given access to the course materials one month before the livestreamed trainer-led session, and will retain access for six months to keep working through the materials at your own pace.

 Hybrid course fees

 Non-members: EUR 1, 650 + VAT (if applicable)